Examinations and Grading

 Juris Doctor (JD) Students

-The Assistant Dean in his or her discretion may grant an additional twenty (20) minutes per hour on examinations and/or the use of a non-legal translation dictionary.
+The Assistant Dean in their discretion may grant an additional twenty (20) minutes per hour on examinations and/or the use of a non-legal translation dictionary.

 No additional time is available for papers, oral presentations, or take-home examinations whose original length is greater than ten (10) hours.